 Once a decision has been made to include a CIT in a plan's investment lineup, various practical steps will follow.
-The plan sponsor, along with his/her advisor or consultant, will work with the bank or trust company that serves as trustee to review documents, including a declaration of trust and fund declaration.
+The plan sponsor-along with his/her advisor or consultant-will work to review documents, including a declaration of trust and fund declaration.
 Plan sponsors will then enter into an agreement, often called a "participation agreement," with the institution offering the CIT, and will provide documents that validate the plan's qualified status.
 The plan's recordkeeper will also need to execute certain documents with the trust company.